 39. WHERE ARE NORDIC NATURALS PRODUCTS MANUFACTURED AND ENCAPSULATED?

-40. DOES THE COLOR OF FISH OIL HAVE ANYTHING TO DO ITS QUALITY?
+40. DOES THE COLOR OF FISH OIL HAVE ANYTHING TO DO WITH ITS QUALITY?

 The color of any fish oil results from the species of fish that is used to produce it.
 Fish species that have colored flesh will produce fish oil of similar color.
-The color of the oil does not speak to quality.
-Only third party testing for purity and freshness will reliably show the quality of a fish oil product.
+The color of the oil is no indication of quality.
+Only third-party testing for purity and freshness will reliably show the quality of a fish oil product.

 41. WHY ARE THE LEMON NORDIC NATURALS SOFT GELS CLOUDY WHILE THE STRAWBERRY AND UNFLAVORED SOFT GELS ARE CLEAR?